Dynalon/JsonConfig/README.md

 	}

-The settings.conf and the default.conf are then merged in a clever way and provided via the *Scope* configuration.
+The settings.conf and the default.conf are then merged in a clever way and provided via the *Global* configuration.

 	public void PrintInfo () {
 		// will result in apple, banana, pear